How to tell hospitality industry stakeholders a compelling ESG story

 The breadth of ESG data creates significant reporting complexity.
 When referring to GHG emissions, Scope 3 GHG emissions (emissions resulting from activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain) in particular are creating challenges for companies, given the high degree of reliance on information provided by external parties and still-fluid calculation methodologies.

 The good news: Hospitality companies are already reporting more ESG information than they were five years ago.
-They are developing an ESG strategy and allocating resources to ESG-focused initiatives.
+They are developing ESG strategies and allocating resources to ESG-focused initiatives.

 Understanding and reporting both ‘inside out’ and ‘outside in’ ESG impacts